 Reuben Saltzman

-Sealed attic access panels are the bane of my existence.
+Sealed attic access panels are a bane to home inspectors.

 sealed attic access panel, Bane

 Nothing about home inspections causes more consternation than ‘sealed’ attic access panels; not just for the home inspector, but also for the buyer, the seller, and the real estate agents involved in the sale.
-We’ve changed our official company policy on attic access panels recently, and I’m laying it all out right here.
+Here at Structure Tech, we’ve worked out every angle of attic inspections, and we have some great policies in place to help eliminate problems for both buyers and sellers.

 Structure Tech’s Attic Inspection Policy

-We begin every home inspection with a tour of the interior.
-If the attic access panel appears to be sprayed shut, caulked shut, nailed shut, or similarly obstructed to make access difficult, we will ask for permission to open it.
-We’ll call the listing agent to ask for permission, and we’ll explain that this will technically change the property from its original condition.
+At the inspection: We begin every home inspection with a tour of the interior.
+If the attic access panel appears to be sprayed shut, caulked shut, nailed shut, or similarly obstructed to make access difficult, we ask for permission to open it.
+We’ll call the listing agent and explain this will technically change the property from its original condition.
 In most cases, we won’t leave any evidence that we were there, but we can’t guarantee this.

 What the Code says